Adaptavist/worker-broker/README.md

 #### What just happened?

-The call to `broker.workerFnProxy()` created a new Worker dedicated to the `./hello.ts` module, and returned a function `proxiedHello` that appears to almost exactly match the `hello` function within that module (except for returning a Promise).
+The call to `broker.workerFnProxy()` created a proxy function that appears to almost exactly match the `hello` function within that module (except for returning a Promise).
+A Worker is not yet created.

+On the first call to this `proxiedHello()` function the WorkerBroker will create a new Worker identified by the module URL (ie. `./hello.ts`), but passing it's own entry point module to the Worker.

-At this point the Worker is just initialized with a stub message handler.
+This entry point module is just initialized with a stub message handler.

-On the call to this `proxiedHello()` function, a `postMessage` to the Worker is performed, passing the names of the module and function, and the arguments.
+Following this, a `postMessage` to the Worker is performed, passing the names of the module and function, and the arguments.
 The stub handler will dynamically import the `./hello.ts` module, call the `hello` function and `postMessage` the result back to the main thread.

+The Worker is kept alive for any further calls.

 #### Multiple Workers per module

-The Worker is kept alive for any further calls.
 By default Workers are identified by the URL of the module you import and so any further use of the `broker.worker*` methods, with the same module URL will reuse this same Worker.

 If you want multiple Workers for the same module you can pass the optional `segregationId` parameter to the WorkerBroker to create separate Workers